-Afternoon highs in Budapest in May average between 67 degrees and 74 degrees Fahrenheit, rising as the month progresses.
-Nighttime temperatures are still on the chilly side, with averages from 47 to 56 degrees.
-These temperatures are a bit cooler than a large swath of locations in the U.S. and will feel more like April weather to many Americans.
-These are perfect sightseeing temperatures -- not too hot and not too cold, and the days are getting longer.
-Now for the negative stuff: It is cloudy most of the time, with the chances for rain touching the highest levels of the year.
-The deeper into May you go, the higher the chances for significant rain.
+Afternoon highs in Budapest in May average between 67 degrees and 74 degrees Fahrenheit (19 to 23 degrees Celsius), rising as the month progresses.
+Nighttime temperatures are still on the chilly side, with averages from 47 to 56 degrees Fahrenheit (8 to 13 degrees Celsius).
+These temperatures are a bit cooler than in a large swath of locations in the U.S. and will feel more like April weather to many Americans, but they are perfect for sightseeing—not too hot and not too cold—and the days are getting longer.

 What to Pack